megaads-vn/clara/README.md

 4. Autoloading

-By default the module classes are not loaded automatically.
+By default, Module classes are not loaded automatically.
 You can autoload your modules in composer.json
 ```json
 {
     "autoload": {